 Unusual Options Activity Insight: Freeport-McMoRan

-Freeport-McMoRan (NYSE:FCX) shares experienced unusual options activity on Monday.
-The stock price moved down to $32.04 following the option alert.
+Shares of Freeport-McMoRan (NYSE:FCX) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $34.3.

 - Sentiment: BEARISH